AdamSobieski/Nifty/OVERVIEW.md

 A number of [workflow](https://en.wikipedia.org/wiki/Workflow) engines and related technologies are being considered for use in the Nifty project.

 Educational items, exercises, and activities can be processed (e.g., from [QTI](https://www.imsglobal.org/question/index.html)) into workflows.
 For example, a simple workflow activity derived from a mathematics exercise might present a learner with a mathematics question, present them with multiple choices, process a timer, and await a response.
-Workflow-based approaches to representing and processing educational items, exercises, and activities are extensible, scalable, and capable of supporting more complex scenarios, e.g., those scenarios involving interactive stories or educational games.
+Workflow-based approaches to representing and processing educational items, exercises, and activities are also capable of supporting more complex scenarios, e.g., CAD/CAE exercises, interactive stories, and educational games.

 The interoperation and [orchestration](https://en.wikipedia.org/wiki/Orchestration_(computing)) between workflow engines, e.g., those running educational activities, and dialogue systems, e.g., those providing tutoring, are topics of technical interest.